HarbhagwanDhaliwal/Link/README.md

 python main.py
 ```

-## What is ChainBase Data Platform?
+## What is Chainbase Data Platform?

-ChainBase Data Platform is an all-in-one data infrastructure for Web3 that allows you to index, transform, and utilize large-scale on-chain data.
+Chainbase Data Platform is an all-in-one data infrastructure for Web3 that allows you to index, transform, and utilize large-scale on-chain data.
 It provides a suite of tools and services to help you build, manage, and scale your Web3 applications.
-By leveraging enriched on-chain data and streaming computing technologies across one data infrastructure, ChainBase Data Platform automates the indexing and querying of blockchain data, enabling developers to accomplish complex data tasks with ease.
+By leveraging enriched on-chain data and streaming computing technologies across one data infrastructure, Chainbase Data Platform automates the indexing and querying of blockchain data, enabling developers to accomplish complex data tasks with ease.

-For more details, refer to the [ChainBase API Documentation](https://docs.chainbase.com/api-reference/overview).
+For more details, refer to the [Chainbase API Documentation](https://docs.chainbase.com/api-reference/overview).

 ## Author